aaronpowell/db.js/posts/faq.md

 ### 2. What browsers does it support?

-Currently `db.js` is designed to work with the latest version of the IndexedDB spec (May 2012) and this means that it should work in browsers that have implemented that (Firefox 13+ and Chrome 20+).
+Currently `db.js` is designed to work with the latest version of the IndexedDB spec (May 2012) and this means that it should work in browsers that have implemented that (Firefox 13+ Chrome 20+, IE10).
 There is some level of backwards compatibility that means IE10 (Windows 8 Consumer Preview) is supported and *some* support for older WebKit implementations (which rely on the `setVersion` implementation).

 If you find it **not** working in a browser which has IndexedDB support raise an issue.